cromefire/fritzbox-cloudflare-dyndns/README.md

 You can try the endpoint URL in the browser to make sure you have the correct port, you should receive an `404 ERR_NOT_FOUND`.

+_Because `FRITZBOX_ENDPOINT_URL` is set by default on the docker image you have to explicitly set it to an empty string_

 ## Cloudflare setup

 To get your API Token do the following: Login to the cloudflare dashboard, go